dell/csm-docs/content/docs/csidriver/features/powerscale.md

 ## Single Pod Access Mode for PersistentVolumes- ReadWriteOncePod (ALPHA FEATURE)

-Use `ReadWriteOncePod(RWOP)` access mode if you want to ensure that only one pod across whole cluster can read that PVC or write to it.
+Use `ReadWriteOncePod(RWOP)` access mode if you want to ensure that only one pod across the whole cluster can read that PVC or write to it.
 This is only supported for CSI Driver for PowerScale 2.1.0 and Kubernetes version 1.22+.

 To use this feature, enable the ReadWriteOncePod feature gate for kube-apiserver, kube-scheduler, and kubelet, by setting command line arguments:
 `--feature-gates="...,ReadWriteOncePod=true"`